cloudentity/ce-samples-ios-apps/simple-pkce/README.md

         }
 ```

 An ASWebAuthenticationSession is obtained by providing the authentication URL with required parameters and the callback URL scheme.
 In the callback a check is performed for an error.
-If there is no error the callback URL is verified to be present and it is verified that no error was returned from the OAuth server.
+If there is no error then the callback URL is verified to be present and it is verified that no error was returned from the OAuth server.
 Finally, the code is extracted from the query parameters and passed to `fetchToken(code: String)`.

 ```swift
 let session = ASWebAuthenticationSession(url: authURL, callbackURLScheme: "oauth")